TheBeef/SimpleRIFFLib/examples/HelloWorld/README.md

 RIFF.Close();
 ```
 1. `RIFF.Open("HelloWorld.RIFF",e_RIFFOpen_Write,"HELO");`
-   - This will open the "HelloWorld.RIFF" file and give it a filetype of "HELO".
+   - This will open the "HelloWorld.RIFF" file and gives it a filetype of "HELO".
 2. `RIFF.StartDataBlock("WORL");`
    - Starts a new block of data named "WORL"
-   - After you open a new block you call Write() to add data to the block.
-All Write()'s will be appended to the block until EndDataBlock() is called
+   - After you open a new block you call `Write()` to add data to the block.
+   - All `Write()`'s will be appended to the block until `EndDataBlock()` is called
 3. `RIFF.Write(&WriteHello,sizeof(WriteHello));`
    - Write out the `struct HelloWorld` structure
 4. `RIFF.EndDataBlock();`